Shirosaaki/ASMPrintf/README.md

 I'm learning ASM, and for my training, I would like to recode printf

-but with almost modifications :
+but with some modifications :

 * **6** max parameters (without first string)
 * **%** of base, so -> %d %s %c %i